justanotherlad/cowin-bot/README.md

 # cowin-bot
 Cowin-bot automates the slot booking trigerred by U45/A45 Telegram alerts.

-#### If you're using Windows or Mac, head to the Notes section at the bottom of the page
+#### If you're using Windows or Mac, head over to the Notes section at the bottom of the page

 ### Instructions